OctopusDeploy/docs/docs/packaging-applications/build-servers/bitbucket-pipelines/index.md

 Octopus Deploy will be used to take those NuGet packages and to push them to development, test and production environments.

 :::warning
-If you're using the cloud offering of BitBucket Pipelines, your Octopus server must be accessible over the Internet.
+If you're using the cloud offering of BitBucket Pipelines, your Octopus Server must be accessible over the Internet.
 :::

 ## BitBucket Pipelines Environment Variables